2016 24 Hours of Daytona: Start and opening hours

 The weather at the start were clear and cool with a slight breeze; forecasts four days before the event indicated it would be partially cloudy with a maximum air temperature of 67 F. Approximately 35,000 people attended the event.
 Double 24 Hours of Daytona overall winner A. J. Foyt waved the green flag at 14:40 Eastern Standard Time (UTC−05:00) to begin proceedings.
 54 cars were due to take the start, but the No. 9 Stevenson Audi was in the garage for three laps with a battery problem.
 Derani and Negri overtook Aleshin on lap one for first and second.
 Simpson moved the JDC/Miller Oreca and Bryce Miller in the PMR Lamborghini to the front of the PC and GTD categories, respectively, as Bell's O'Gara car progressed to second in GTD.
 Derani and Negri pulled away from the third-placed DeltaWing of Legge by 20 seconds before the first full course caution came out and the pace car appeared.
-Long stopped the No. 70 Mazda Lola at turn four with a loss of oil pressure resulting from a broken flywheel and the car was retired.
+Long stopped the No. 70 Lola-Mazda at turn four with a loss of oil pressure resulting from a broken flywheel and the car was retired.

 Some cars made early pit stops during the caution.
 Corvette Racing adjusted the angle of the No. 3 C7.R's rear wing to raise its top speed.
 Several GTD-class vehicles including the category pole sitter Norbert Siedler's No. 73 PPM Porsche incurred stop-and-hold penalties to be taken in the pit lane.
 Derani maintained the lead from Negri and Legge at the rolling restart on lap 16, moving clear from the rest of the field with slower GT traffic behind his car.
 The lead of GTLM became a multi-manufacturer battle between Tandy's Porsche, Joey Hand of Ford, the SMP Ferrari of Bruni and Corvette Racing, which saw Tandy emerge in front.
 Legge overtook Negri for second overall and then the outright lead for DeltaWing before the first hour ended when Derani made a pit stop.
 She relinquished the lead back to Derani following a pit stop that dropped her to second.